Game-Dev-Course-ArielUNI/HW4-angry-birds/README.md

 its made just from 3 scripts:

 throw ball:responsible of throwing the bird by using onmouseUp\onmouseDown which gives you the possibility to drag the bird and throw it to the other side

+destroy:
+public class DestoryBirds : MonoBehaviour

+{
+    private void OnCollisionEnter2D(Collision2D collision)

+    {

+        if (collision.gameObject.tag == "Ground" && enabled)

+        {
+            Destroy(collision.gameObject);

+            ScenceController.Instance.NextLevel();

+        }
+    }

+    as you can see when the bird is hit and collapse at the ground(which has ) it go to the next level.

+    the third scripts:it just swich scenes